cse80/cse80.github.io/static/su17/pipelining.md

 place that the shell expects.
 The shell has to make the decision to show output to you, write it to a file, or do something else entirely.

-What we're about to learn is, essentially, how and why we tell the shell to connect this, and other, output channels in ways that are advantageous to us.
+We will learn how and why we tell the shell to connect this (and other) output channels in ways that are advantageous to us.
 As a result, it's important to know what we're working with.

 ##### `stdout`